 Sex Pistols frontman Johnny Rotten may have gotten some stick last year for accidentally inhaling superfan Stuart Clark’s ashes, but with a little more competence this can be a very rewarding gesture.

-The sky’s the limit when it comes to special ideas for scattering ashes!
-Or is it?
-Ascension Flights will take your loved one’s cremated remains to the ‘edge of space’ in a serene high-altitude balloon.
-There, the ashes will be released, swirling a little in the stratosphere before gently descending to earth.
+The sky is no longer the limit when it comes to special ideas for scattering ashes!
+Aura Flights will take your loved one’s cremated remains to the edge of space in a unique scattering vessel, carried by high-altitude balloon.
+There, the ashes will be released in front of a camera, capturing the moment in a memorial film.
+They’ll travel around the globe on stratospheric winds for weeks before returning to earth as rainfall or snow.

 11. Take them out on a traditional canal boat